EzioPeter/viplanner/ros/INSTALL.md

     ```bash
     catkin build viplanner_pkgs
     ```
-    Similary add all other robot specific repositories and build the corresponidng packages.
+    Similarly add all other robot specific repositories and build the corresponidng packages.

 **Remark**: If additional development environments such as TensorRT are required, you can add them in the docker file following the examples given in the [jetson-container repo](https://github.com/dusty-nv/jetson-containers).